NativeScript/docs-v7/tutorial/ng-chapter-7.md

 Regardless of what you choose to do next with NativeScript, joining the NativeScript community is a great way to keep up with the latest and greatest in the NativeScript world.
 Here are some ways you can get involved:

-- **Join the [NativeScript Community Slack channel](http://developer.telerik.com/wp-login.php?action=slack-invitation)**.
-The channel is a great place to ask questions, and chat with others in the NativeScript community.
+- **Join the [NativeScript Community Slack](http://developer.telerik.com/wp-login.php?action=slack-invitation)**.
+The community Slack is a great place to ask questions, and chat with others in the NativeScript community.
 - **Follow [@nativescript](https://twitter.com/nativescript) on Twitter** for updates on all things NativeScript.
 - **Sign up for the [NativeScript newsletter](https://www.nativescript.org/nativescript-newsletter)**.
 The newsletter will deliver NativeScript articles, news, plugin updates, and more straight to your inbox.